 A T-test indicated that the difference between the average case time for closed cases commenced in 2019 (5 months) and 2020 (5.3 months) was not statistically significant (p=0.82).
-Nor was the differ-
+Nor was the difference between the proportion of cases commenced in 2019 that had concluded by the completion of the data collection (49 of 115) compared with the proportion of 2020 cases that concluded in that period (28 of 94) (Chi-square test, p=0.19), Nonetheless, a sizeable proportion of cases remained open at the point our data collection concluded, and the ultimate duration of these cases is unknown.

+PART THREE

-PART THREE DISCUSSION & IMPLICATIONS
+DISCUSSION & IMPLICATIONS